llm-d/llm-d-model-service/README.md

 - Supports independent scaling of prefill and decode instances
 - Supports independent node affinities for prefill and decode instances
 - Supports model loading from OCI images, HuggingFace public and private registries, and PVCs
+- Supports templating for `baseconfig` values and certain `modelservice` values.

 ## Samples